tnquanghuy0512/cursor_templates/Macro/CHM.md

 Convert this comment into an issue for an audit report in Markdown.
 Use @filename_or_url for context.
 Provide sound reasoning such as to make a convincing case.
+The severity and number of the issue, I provided in the comment.
 Do not replicate or reference the comment, instead, generate a section in a code block as follows:

 ```
-## Title in normal case stating the highest impact in simple terms
+## [C/H/M-Number] Title in normal case stating the highest impact in simple terms.
+Only upper case the first word of the sentence and other essentials

 | **Topic** | ... |
 | --- | --- |